UPDATE 1-Soccer-Manchester United sign Belgium striker Lukaku

 * Lukaku also attracted interest from former club Chelsea (Adds quotes, detail)

-LONDON, July 10 Manchester United have signed Belgium striker Romelu Lukaku from Everton on a five-year contract, the Premier League club said on Monday.
+LONDON, July 10 (Reuters) - Manchester United have signed Belgium striker Romelu Lukaku from Everton on a five-year contract, the Premier League club said on Monday.

 British media reported that the fee for the 24-year-old is about 75 million pounds ($97 million), making him the Old Trafford club's second most expensive signing after last year's world-record deal for France midfielder Paul Pogba.